On the existence of curves with $A_k$-singularities on $K3$-surfaces: An application to general surfaces

-Assume that ${\p}=2l+1$ is odd.
-Then all singularities of $\pi^*(C)$ are nodes except for the point $r\in E$ that is a $(2nl+2)$-tacnode.
+{\it Case 1.4.1: ${\p}=2l+1$ is odd. } Then all singularities of $\pi^*(C)$ are nodes except for the point $r\in E$ that is a $(2nl+2)$-tacnode.
 Moreover, by Corollary \ref{ingenerale} (and using the notation therein), the image of $\Phi$ is contained in the linear space